-For the last few days, we have been using and testing the ESET Parental Control app for Android.
-It aims to be simple to use, yet effective in protecting your children.
-If you are a parent and you are concerned about what websites your child visits, or about what apps and games are appropriate for his or her age, then ESET Parental Control can be of service to you.
-Find out whether it does a good job in securing your child's activity and protect him or her online, from our review:
+We were looking for a mobile parental control solution, so we decided to test the ESET Parental Control app for Android.
+It aims to be simple to use, but also effective in protecting children while they use a smartphone.
+If you are a parent and you are concerned about what websites your child visits, or about what apps and games are appropriate for his or her age, then ESET Parental Control can help.
+Read this review and find out whether it does a good job in securing your child’s smartphone use and protect him or her online:

 ESET Parental Control for Android: Who is it good for?